PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_132](./images/img_132.png)

 The screenshots in this guide use Spyder with the Spyder (light) appearance.
-This can beselected from the Appearance Tab:
+This can be selected from the Appearance Tab:

 ![img_133](./images/img_133.png)